julianomacielferreira/Python-Code-Interview-Problems/problem-7/README.md

         Returns:
             list: A list of nodes in the order they were visited.

+        Raises:
+            KeyError: If the start node is not in the graph.
         """
+        if start_node not in self.adjacency_list:
+            raise KeyError(f"Start node '{start_node}' not found in the graph")

         visited = set()
         traversal_order = []
         self._dfs_helper(start_node, visited, traversal_order)